errael/astrology-castro/README.md

     ~1 { Switch(test_control_flow); }
 }
 ```
-and loaded last to make sure all the macro and switch are loaded.
-After the compilation you can look at the files.
-The .def files, one for each .castro file, has the allocation details for the file.
-The file testing.map shows the allocation for all the files, in this excerpt
+and loaded last to make sure all the macro and switch are loaded/defined.
+Examine the `.def` files to see the allocation details per file.
+The file `testing.map` shows the allocation for all the files, in this excerpt
 ```
 var test_name[2] @102;    // [ALLOC] test_infra.castro
 var cond @200;    // [ALLOC] flow_control.castro
 ```
 note that each line has the file name in which the variable is declared.
 To run this under released Astrolog-7.60, remove the `layout switch` directives.
-It is likely later releases will not restrict `command switch` to function keys.

 Allocation is done in a way such that things can be moved around in a file and after re-compilation there is no change in the locations of allocated variables.
 If no variables are added, removed or renamed, and their sizes are the same then their allocated locations does not change no matter the order of their declaration.